PTiagorio/fikalab/README.md

 ![General Architecture](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image9.png)
 System Architecture Mockup.

+In this mockup the entities identified earlier are present.
+Bridging the gap between them and this mockup: the controlling entities are the mobile phones; The communication entity is the Raspberry Pi, which is commonly referred to as *RaspEstatico* in our project; and finally the GoPiGo which is the controlled entity.

+The blockchain is present between mobile phones and  the *RaspEstatico*.
+Blockchain will allow all commands made by mobile phones to be known to all nodes of the network and to have immutability and auditability characteristics.
+The cloud / IoT serves as a bridge between the *RaspEstatico* and GoPiGo.
+Software will be used to have GoPiGo subscribed to the cloud, which can make all subscribed devices move when *RaspEstatico* communicates a command.
+In our case there is only one GoPiGo, but scalability is one of the main features of this system, because of the use of IoT through the Cloud.

+The technical aspects of the technologies used will be explained in the read-me files of other folders, but in general the communication between system nodes can be summarized by:
+1. A command given by a mobile phone user to move the car (touch of a button);
+1. *RaspEstatico* is listening to an event triggered by Blockchain;
+1. *RaspEstatico* communicates the command to the cloud ;
+1. Cloud tells GoPiGo the command to perform;

 ## Blockchain
 In this Project we chose Ethereum to take advantage of its Smart Contracts.
 For a irst approach and testing purposes we chose to use one of Ethereum's test networks, [Kovan](https://kovan-testnet.github.io/website/) which uses the PoA(Proof-of-Authority) consensus, so we could largely reduce the time it takes to register a transaction in the blockchain.
 Ethereum was also chosen because it provides a [lightweight Java API](https://docs.web3j.io/) for both Java and Android through maven.
 This API allows full interaction with an ethereum node.
 To connect to the Kovan network we are using the Infura Platform.